aaw/sat/README.md

 Fuzzing
 -------

-`./script/fuzz.sh` supports fuzz-testing one binary against the other on randomly generated instances.
+`./script/fuzz.sh` supports fuzz-testing one binary against another on randomly generated instances.
 Random instances close to the sat/unsat threshold are created using the `./gen/rand.py` generator.

 Flags accepted: